Emil Jannings: United States

 His increasing popularity enabled Jannings to sign with Paramount Pictures and eventually follow Negri and Lubitsch to Hollywood.
 His first American film, The Way of All Flesh, directed by Victor Fleming, now lost, was released in 1927, and in the following year he performed in Josef von Sternberg's The Last Command.
 In 1929, Jannings won the first Best Actor Oscar for his work in both films.
-He and Sternberg also made Street of Sin (1928), though they differed on Jannings' acting style.
+He also made Street of Sin (Mauritz Stiller, 1928).

 Jannings was dubbed in Lubitsch's part-talkie The Patriot (1928), although his own voice was restored after Jannings objected.
 In Europe, he starred opposite Marlene Dietrich in 1930's The Blue Angel, which was filmed simultaneously in English and in German Der blaue Engel.
 Jannings' thick German accent was difficult to understand, ending his American career.

 According to Susan Orlean, author of Rin Tin Tin: The Life and The Legend, Jannings was not actually the winner of the first best actor award, but the runner-up.
 While researching her book, Orlean thought she discovered that it was in fact Rin Tin Tin, the German Shepherd dog, one of the biggest movie stars of the day, who won the vote.
 The Academy, however, worried about not being taken seriously if the first Oscar went to a dog, awarded the trophy to the runner-up.
 However, this claim is otherwise unverified and labelled as untrue by most sources.

 In 1960, Jannings was posthumously honored with a star on the Hollywood Walk of Fame at 1630 Vine Street for his contributions to motion pictures.